No photo of Rosemary Oram

 In research, she was first appointed as a Research Assistant by SORD in 2008, working on several projects which included deaf children in social work, education for young deaf children, BSL-IAPT evaluation, and also older deaf people considering care options.
 In addition, Rosie has carried out a number of consultations with organisations including RAD (Royal Deaf Association) in relation to their services, and NDCS (National Deaf Children's Society) on the availability of educational resources for deaf young people.

-The last research project that she was involved in was 'Translating the Deaf Self', funded by the Arts & Humanities Research Council (AHRC).
-In collaboration with Professor Jemina Napier and her team at Heriot-Watt University, the work is seen as unique, as it continues investigating the cultural and social impact of translation on Deaf people who use sign language translators/interpreters, in art formats.
+Immediately prior to her PhD, Rosie was involved in the research project entitled 'Translating the Deaf Self', funded by the Arts & Humanities Research Council (AHRC).
+In collaboration with Professor Jemina Napier and her team at Heriot-Watt University, the work is seen as unique, as it continues to investigate the cultural and social impact of translation on Deaf people who use sign language translators/interpreters, in art formats.

-In 2013, she completed her Master of Research in Health and Social Care degree, and is now undertaking the final stages of her doctoral training in Social Work.
+In 2013, Rosie completed her Master of Research in Health and Social Care degree, followed by her PhD programme in March 2025.

 Qualifications